martinRoss/HexBrightFlex/README.md

 * Auto shutoff after 4 mins of inactivity
 * Switch to MODE_BLINKING from any other mode with long press.
 Normal press to go to previous mode
+* Goal will be to determine max brightness for defined commute time
+* Anyone know if it is possible to measure different ACC levels?
+Thinking safety features

+Thank you to <a href="https://github.com/bhimoff/HexBrightFLEX">bhimoff</a> and the Hexbright team for excellent code to work with.

 hexbright_factory